 JACK: Good evening.

 That's as far as I'll take this superimposition.
-I just wanted to show how the bent arm of the foremost girl coincidentally and nearly perfectly aligns with the woman whose arm is resting on her lap.
-Just struck me as an odd coincidence.
-Also, the woman's arm is bent in a 90 degree angle, and that may be more than happenstance, considering the way Kubrick has used right angles in the film, often with things disappearing.
-Just as here we had the disappearing "bread crumb".
+I just wanted to show how Jack's form briefly fitting in with a blood stain on the girl is followed by the bent arm of the foremost girl coincidentally and nearly perfectly aligning with the woman whose arm is resting on her lap.

 The reason the white dots interest me is because of their being mysteriously sprinkled about on the carpet and in the blood of the girls in the murder hall.
-They stand out there.
-And then this white dot in the hall stands out as it brightens then fades and disappears.
+They stand out so much in the scene of the dead girls that some wonder if the dots might be snow.
+And then this white dot in the Gold Room hall stands out as it brightens then fades and disappears.
 I call them bread crumbs because in the kitchen, when with Dick, Wendy had said the place was like an enormous maze and that she felt she would have to leave a trail of bread crumbs.
-And we are about to enter the red bathroom here, taking the same path that Dick and Wendy took to the kitchen on Closing Day.
-Only, as we will see, the path they took leads to he bathrooms.

 The ballroom is decorated with multicolored balloons, these forming a rainbow arch at the front of the room.
 One could say this had been anticipated by Danny's bedroom door upon which we saw the helium balloon above the rainbow.
 The helium balloon had been repeated in his room after his vision, appearing as a toy in the upper right corner.